High-accuracy numerical models of Brownian thermal noise in thin mirror coatings: Methods

 where $\epot$ is the potential energy stored in the deformation of the test-mass and $\lossang$ is the material's loss angle determined by the material's imaginary, dissipative elastic moduli.

 Therefore, our goal in this article is to solve the equations of elastostatics for the deformation of the test mass,

-when its surface is subjected to an applied pressure with profile $p(r)$.
-Here, $\stress^{ij}$ is the \emph{stress} and we adopt the Einstein summation convention so that repeated tensor indices are summed over. $f^j$ is the force density acting on each volume-element of the mirror as a function of position $\bm{x}$, which vanishes in our situation, $f^j=0$.
-The pressure acting on the external surface of the test-mass will be reflected in suitable boundary conditions.
+when its surface is subjected to an applied pressure with profile~$p(r)$.
+Here, $\stress^{ij}$ is the \emph{stress} and we adopt the Einstein summation convention so that repeated tensor indices are summed over.
+The source~$f^j$ is the force density acting on each volume element of the mirror as a function of position $\bm{x}$, which vanishes in our situation, $f^j=0$.
+The pressure acting on the external surface of the test mass will be represented by suitable boundary conditions.

-\cref{eq:Newton} is an equation for the \emph{displacement vector field} $\displ^i(\bm{x})$, which describes the deformation of the elastic material as a function of the undeformed coordinates.
+\Cref{eq:Newton} is an equation for the \emph{displacement vector field}~$\displ^i(\bm{x})$, which describes the deformation of the elastic material as a function of the undeformed coordinates.
 The symmetric part of the gradient of the displacement vector field is the \emph{strain} For sufficiently small $F_0$, the strain is proportional to the applied stress,

-where the \emph{constitutive relation} $Y^{ijkl}(\bm{x})$ captures the elastic properties of the material in the linear regime.
+where the \emph{constitutive relation}~$\constrel^{ijkl}(\bm{x})$ captures the elastic properties of the material in the linear regime.
 The constitutive relation is symmetric on its first two indices, on its last two indices, and under exchange of the first pair of indices with the second pair of indices.

 Inserting \cref{eq:Hooke,eq:strain} into \cref{eq:Newton} yields the equations of linear elasticity,

 which we will solve numerically.